Nithil3007/OpenWeather-App/README.md

 # OpenWeather-App
-View 24-hour weather forecasts for your desired city
+- View 24-hour weather forecasts for your desired city.
+The API used - OpenWeatherMap API

 ## Backend